fmalina/revisions-blocl/activism/modernisingmoney.md

 “The financial crisis of 2007/08 occurred because we failed to constrain the private financial system’s creation of private credit and money” (2012).

-Yet if this instability in the money supply weren’t enough of a problem, newly created money is accompanied by an equivalent amount of debt.
+Yet if this instability in the money supply weren't enough of a problem, newly created money is accompanied by an equivalent amount of debt.
 It is therefore extremely difficult to reduce the overall burden of personal and household debt when any attempt to pay it down leads to a reduction in the money supply, which